Gajdascz/pencilooza/README.md

 # Pencilooza

-Inventory management application for the imaginary store Pencilooza.
+Welcome to Pencilooza, a faux web application designed for pencil manufacturers to register and offer products through the platform.

 ## Created With